BaherTamer/SwiftUIGuide/SwiftUI Style Guide.md

 ### 💠 Avoid Using Outer Padding for Reusable Components

 **Why?**
-Padding should be applied where the view is used, not within reusable components themselves.
-This keeps components flexible and adaptable to different contexts, preventing unexpected layout issues and making your views easier to customize.
+> Reusable components should focus only on their internal layout and content, not their external spacing.
+This keeps components flexible and adaptable to different contexts and gives the parent view full control over padding and layout.

 ``` swift
 // Don't